Introduction

 Protecting Patient Privacy

 Privacy is of paramount importance in healthcare.
-Blockchain's robust encryption protocols ensure that while data is traceable, it is only accessible by authorized parties.
+Blockchain's robust encryption protocols ensure that whilst data is traceable, it is only accessible by authorised parties.
 By using blockchain, patients can have greater control over their health data, deciding who can access their information and for how long.

 Overcoming Challenges